 The article n.41 of the Italian Constitution establish the employer’s freedom of economic initiative if it respects the freedom of human dignity.
 The employer has the power to control the working activity of the employees follows his instructions.
-The limitation of employer’s control consists in the respect of the employees’ privacy, personal dignity, besides the communicational and expressional freedom.
+The limitation of the employer’s control consists in the respect of the employees’ privacy, personal dignity, besides the communicational and expressional freedom.
 The Statuto dei Lavoratori (the Worker’s Statute) is the Italian law that regulates this contraposition.
-With the technologic modernization, allowing employee’s remote control, it became necessary a law actualization.
+With technologic modernization, allowing employee’s remote control, it became necessary a law actualization.
 The regulation of work and control instruments is regulated by the D. Lgs n.
 151 of the 14th September 2015 (known as Jobs Act), that rewrote the art.
 4 of the Statuto dei Lavoratori.
 The Jobs Act establishes two different regulations, based on the instruments:

 - Instruments allowing worker’s control (like video cameras).

 The installation of audio-visual systems and other types of instruments allowing the employees’ remote control are usually forbidden, except for two conditions:

 - Working security, working assets’ protection, organizational and productive exigencies;